Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > }

 **Technickel (Voiceover):**
-Baseline tells us which web features are ready for the big time.
-But corralling all that information?
-It's enough to tire out any developer.
-Which features are safe to build with?
-Which ones will work for all your users?
-Answering those questions is like trying to nail a tumbleweed to a post.
+For ages, developers have been stuck in a browser compatibility showdown.
+"Which features are safe to build with?
+Which ones will work for all your users?"
+Answering those questions has been like trying to nail a tumbleweed to a post.

+Now, Baseline is the sheriff 'round these parts that settles those arguments, giving us a clear signal on what's good to go.
+But a developer's work is never done.
+Who has the time to constantly check that data?

 **Visuals:**
 > {